bigdatagenomics/adam/docs/source/50_cli.md

       sites are treated as correct observations.
 If BQSR is run, this option should be passed, along with a path to a known variation database (e.g., [dbSNP](https://www.ncbi.nlm.nih.gov/projects/SNP/)). {#known-snps}
-    * `-dump_observations`: If provided, a path to dump the recalibration table in CSV format.
 * Indel realignment options: Indel realignment is run with the `-realign_indels` flag.
 Additionally, the Indel realignment engine takes the following options:
     * `-known_indels`: Path to a VCF file/Parquet variant file containing known